khalid-hussain/theprophetsprayer/MARKDOWN/appendices/appendix_6.md

 From: _Silsilah al-Aḥādīth al-Ḍaʿīfah_ (951--2) by Shaykh al-Albānī

-## “When he said _āmīn_, those behind him would say _āmīn_, such that there was a lot of noise in the mosque.”
+## “When he said _āmīn_, those behind him would say _āmīn_, such that there was a lot of noise in the mosque.” {.unnumbered}

 There is [no basis]{style="font-variant:small-caps;"} for the _ḥadīth_ with this wording as far as we know.
 Ibn Ḥajr said in _Talkhīs al-Habīr_ (p.\ 90), “I do not find it with this wording, but its meaning is related by Ibn Mājah in the _ḥadīth_ of Bishr ibn Rāfi”:

-## “When he recited ‘Not of those who received Your anger, nor of those who go astray,’ he said _āmīn_, such that those close to him in the first row could hear and the mosque trembled with it.”
+## “When he recited ‘Not of those who received Your anger, nor of those who go astray,’ he said _āmīn_, such that those close to him in the first row could hear and the mosque trembled with it.” {.unnumbered}

 **Ḍaʿīf (Weak)**.
 Related by Ibn Mājah (1/281) and Abū Dāwūd without the addition (1/148), both via: